uw-dims/dims-finalreport/docs/source/introduction.rst

 You can't have good system security without good system administration.
 Organizations need to have strong system administration skills in order to have a secure foundation for their operations.
-That 1/3 of attacks due to mistakes and misconfigurations identified in Verizon's DBIR reflects a painful reality.
+That 1/3 of attacks are due to mistakes and misconfigurations identified in Verizon's DBIR reflects a painful reality.
 And 100% of those breaches occurred in companies who employ humans.

-Seriously, all humans make mistakes, or miss things.
+Of course, all humans make mistakes, or miss things.
 Or they may not know better when trying to just figure out how to get their job done and blindly follow someone's lead, opening themselves and their organization up to a major security hole (as seen in :numref:`curl2sudo` from `Don't Pipe to your